 If you do not have enough data, you can easily view the PageSpeed Insights to analyze your data.

 GTmetrix is super simple to use and will give you another view of your site.
-Personally, I love the layout of this site compared to Google; however, I am not sure how accurate it truly is.
+Personally, I love the layout of this site compared to Google; however, they tend to give better scores than Google PageSpeeds.

-My stats are way better on this site compared to Google Search Console.
-However, I feel like GTmetrix does a better job at explaining all the technical improvements you can make.
+However, I feel like GTmetrix does a better job at explaining all the technical improvements you can make compared to Google.